 Downtime activities can occur before, while, or after you play an adventure.
 If you want your character to engage in a downtime activity, you have a number of options available to you on page 187 of the PHB.
 Per the PHB, any expenditure of downtime days has an attached lifestyle cost.
-In addition, the following downtime activities are also available:
+In addition, refer to Appendix D: Downtime Activities and Appendix F: Factions for other possible downtime activities.